MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/troubleshoot-csv-connector.md

 description: "Troubleshooting the CSV Graph connector for Microsoft Search and Microsoft 365 Copilot"
 ---

-# Troubleshooting guide for CSV Microsoft Graph connector
+# Troubleshooting the CSV Microsoft Graph connector

 ### 1. **Review "spaces" in the CSV header which results in errors while trying to authenticate**
 No spaces are allowed in headers.
 Not only leading or trailing spaces, but no spaces allowed even in the middle of the header name.